 How long are hedgehog tails?

-The average tail length range from 1 cm (a quarter of an inch or so) up to 4 or 5 cms (one and a half inches).
+The average tail length ranges from 1 cm (a quarter of an inch or so) up to 4 or 5 cms (one and a half inches).
 So, basically, none are even long enough to be seen in normal circumstances as they are generally hidden by their spines.

 What do hedgehogs use their tails for?